OnitiFR/mulch/README.md

 ![mulch vm create minimal](https://raw.github.com/Xfennec/mulch/master/doc/images/mulch-create-mini.png)

-Here, the VM is up and ready 40 seconds later.
+In this example, the VM is up and ready 40 seconds later.

 Any more complete example?
 ---